-Four (!!!) layers make up this ice cream cake.
+Four (!!!) layers make up this gluten-free ice cream cake.
 But don't let the excessive number of layers deter you.
-This cake is easily assembled but does require a bit of patience because, well we're dealing with ice cream.
-It all starts with a cake base, then a layer of ice cream, followed by a layer of whipped cream.
+This cake is easily assembled and totally worth it!
+It all starts with a gluten-free cake base, then a layer of dairy-free ice cream, followed by a layer of coconut whipped cream.
 This cake is basically as all-in-one as you can get.
 Just grab a slice and fork (or a spoon?) and dig in!

 Paleo Chocolate Cake

 This is my tried and true chocolate cake recipe.
 It's rich and chocolatey and made completely gluten-free, paleo-friendly, and dairy-free!
 There are a few tips and tricks to really elevate the chocolate flavor.
 We take advantage of them all in this recipe!

 Homemade espresso chocolate chip ice cream hits a little different in the summer am I right?
 This flavor combo is light and sweet with subtle hints of coffee.
 Furthermore, it pairs super well with the chocolate cake and caramel drizzle!

 With two flavor-loaded layers beneath, the simple creamy coconut whipped cream is (literally) the icing on top of the cake.
 Making coconut whipped cream is incredible easy and only requires a few ingredients.

 Homemade Vegan Caramel Sauce

 Because every cake deserves some pizzazz, why not top this one off with caramel sauce?
 This dairy free caramel sauce is one I've made and stand by for the past 5+ years.
 I love to whip up a batch and enjoy it with apples, on top of ice cream, or swirled in yogurt.